Duha Ali & Justine Youssef

 Using rugs salvaged from South-West Sydney’s hard rubbish collection, and through collaborative performance, we recreate a cleansing ritual passed onto us by our mothers.
 The rugs become symbols of displacement, cultural strength, female resilience and gender roles.
 They represent active sites of women’s roles as anonymous carriers and preservers of heritage, allowing for us to speak to legacies of colonisation that lie behind our experiences, and develop a space for the healing of transgenerational wounds.

-Their practice is site-responsive and attentive to their respective origins in South-West Asia.
-The work is rooted in research into moments and places which allow them to move through questions surrounding post-colonial rhetoric, feminist lenses, and diasporic and material exchanges.
+Justine Youssef is a contemporary artist who is currently living and working on the unceded territory of the Darug people.
+Her practice is site-responsive and attentive to her respective origins in South-West Asia.
+She works across multiple disciplines through her artistic practice, including performance, video, scent and collaboration.
+The work is rooted in research into moments and places which allow her to move through questions surrounding neo-colonial rhetoric, feminist lenses, and diasporic and material exchanges.

-Ali and Youssef are currently living on the unceded territory of the Darug and Cadigal peoples .
-In 2017 they received their Bachelor and Honours of Fine Arts from the National Art School.
+In 2017 Ali and Youssef received their Bachelor and Honours of Fine Arts from the National Art School.
 They have held a collaborative solo exhibition at Seventh Gallery, Melbourne, for which they were awarded the New South Wales Artists’ Grant (Create NSW).
-Further than this, they have participated in group exhibitions at the Hoff Project Space, Darlinghurst; Bankstown Art Centre, Bankstown; and Airspace Projects, Marrickville.
+Further than this, they have participated in group exhibitions at the Hoff Project Space, Darlinghurst; and Airspace Projects, Marrickville.
 Their recent work has been developed through studio residencies at Blacktown Arts, Blacktown; and the Parramatta Artist Studios, Parramatta.

 Media player partner: